 <DT_HOME>/agent/confon all platforms where the worker processes and the Agent process must have read/write access.

-- The Web Server Modules (slaves) send collected data to the Master Agent through a stateless UDP connection.
+- The NGINX Agents (slaves) send collected data to the Master Agent through a stateless UDP connection.
 The Master Agent collects the data, transforms it, and forwards it to the Collector (standalone or Server-embedded).

-The Agent for Web Servers consists only of a Web Server Module that is loaded by the web server.
-It collects data of all worker processes (slaves).
+The NGINX consists only of a NGINX Agent Server Module that is loaded by the web server.
+It collects data of all worker processes.
 It gathers the information that is used for analysis on the AppMon Server.
 The AppMon Agent is responsible for handling communication with the Collector.
 Find more information about AppMon Agent platform here.

 To use AppMon Agent you need to install Classic Agents first, and then switch the platform.